-Scotland has a long, dark history tied to the witch hunting hysteria.
-In a 200 year window beginning in the 1500’s, somewhere around 3500 people were tried for witchcraft, with an estimated 1500 people put to death, usually by burning.
+Scotland has a long, dark history tied to witch hunting hysteria.
+In a 200 year window beginning in the 1500’s, somewhere around 3800 people were tried for witchcraft, with estimates ranging from 1500 - 2500 people put to death.
 Nearby Kincladie Wood, also near Dunning, has a well established story of 3 witches and a wizard being burned beneath an oak tree.
 (I stopped to take a walk through the wood as well.)
 In 1662 Dunning had its own witch trials, but there is no record of Maggie Wall.
 The absence of a written record certainly doesn’t mean she didn’t exist.
 But it leaves the story open for speculation.

 What we do know is that the monument has been cared for over the centuries.
 Someone touches up the paint.
 And I’ve read stories that every year someone lays a fresh wreath with the words “In memory of Maggie Wall, Burnt by the Church in the Name of Christianity.”

 As I continued to dig for clues, things got even stranger.
-I found a pub in Glasgow called the Saracen Head (or the Sarry Heid) which claims to have her skull!
+I found a pub in Glasgow called the Saracen Head (or the Sarry Heid) which claims to have her skull.
 The skull is in a glass case behind the bar.
 However, they call it the skull of Maggie Wall, “the last witch to be burned at the stake.”
 This doesn’t hold up very well under historical evidence, based on the dates.
-There are historical records of women who hold that title, including Janet Horne of Dornoch, who was burned in 1727 (the stone marking the spot says 1722.)
+There are historical records of women who hold that title, including Janet Horne of Dornoch, who was burned in 1727 (I have visited the stone marking the spot, and it says 1722.)